Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Post Production/rendering arnold/rendering - arnold.md

 Now, you can finally select the compositions you want to render and click the render button, wait 10 years, and you're done!

 ![](AE_render_button.jpg)

+You should now have an .mp4 file that you can play as a video.

+> (!info)
+> If you plan to do more extensive compositing, it might be wise to render/export individual exr sequences as mp4s and then reimport that into After Effects or Adobe Premiere since it will load faster.

 # Optional reading